divio/divio-cloud-docs/how-to/quickstart-php-laravel.rst

 =========================================================================

-The `PHP Laravel quickstart <https://github.com/divio/php-laravel-divio-quickstart>`_ repository is a template that gives you the fastest possible way of launching a new Laravel application on Divio.
+The `PHP Laravel quickstart <https://github.com/divio/php-laravel-divio-quickstart>`_ repository is a template that gives you the fastest possible way of launching a new Laravel application on `Divio <https://www.divio.com>`_.

 It's based on Laravel's own example application.
 The only additions are some glue code to handle configuration using environment variables, plus some additional files to take care of the Docker set-up.